International Talent Support: 2004

-ITS#TWO
+2003

 The winner Cathy Pill had the honour of being invited to present her collection during the Parisian fashion week, where she continued to present her brand for nearly a decade.
 Dombrovicz Laurent, Xavier Delcour and Jenny Meirens were some of the jurors.
 Fabrizio Talia, winner of the Best Womenswear Collection Award, later joined forces with Justin Smith – the two met in 2007 – for the launch of the project (Es) * Artisanal, chosen as a finalist in 2010.
+The winners were: